chuxi/spark-zsjni/readme.md

 # how to run it

+0. compile zetascale on your own platform.

-1. copy zsnative/src/main/c/zs_sdk-2.0/lib/libzs.so to /usr/local/lib/libzs.so
+1. copy zs_sdk-xxx to zsnative/src/main/c/zs_sdk-2.0 and copy the lib/libzs.so to /usr/local/lib/libzs.so

-2. sudo apt install build-essential libaio-dev libevent-dev libsnappy-dev
+2. sudo apt install build-essential libaio-devel libevent-devel libsnappy-devel

 mvn compile